Internet Advertising 101: What Publishers Need to Know to Start Monetizing Their Blogs

 However, monetizing your blog doesn’t have to be.

 As a publisher, you can’t really know what works until you try it.
 I recommend getting your toes wet as soon as possible.
-Find a free ad network, sign up and start seeing the results.
+Find a free ad network, sign up, start monetizing and see the results.
 As you go, you’ll learn more about the industry and what works best for your blog.

 Then, you can start fine-tuning and really see your earnings flow in.